International Teaching Assistant Program

 What is the International Teaching Assistant Program?

-Dates: Language assessments are scheduled four times per year in August, December, January, and May.
-The language assessments page contains detailed information on available times.
+Assessments are offered four times per year in August, December, January, and May.
+Please see the language assessments page for scheduling details.